DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/MonitoringSystem/index.rst

 WMSHistory & PilotsHistory Monitoring
 =====================================

-When enabled, the WorkloadManagement/StatesAccountingAgent will collect information using the JobDB and the PilotAgentsDB and send it to the Elasticsearch database.
+The WorkloadManagement/StatesAccountingAgent creates, every 15 minutes, a snapshot with the contents of JobDB and PilotAgentsDB and sends it to an Elasticsearch-based database.
-This same agent can also report the WMSHistory to the MySQL backend of the Accounting system (which is in fact the default).
+This same agent can also report the WMSHistory to the MySQL backend used by the Accounting system (which is in fact the default).

 Optionally, you can use an MQ system (like RabbitMQ) for failover, even though the agent already has a simple failover mechanism.
 You can configure the MQ in the local dirac.cfg file where the agent is running::